 Authentication is initiated by the fixed network, and is based upon a simple challengeresponse protocol.
-When a mobile subscriber (MS) attempts to access the system, the network issues it a random challenge RAND.
-The MS computes a response SRES to RAND using a one-way function A3 under control of a subscriber authentication key $K_i$ .
-The key $K_i$ is unique to the subscriber, and is shared only by the subscriber and an authentication centre that serves the subscriber's home network.
+When a mobile subscriber (MS) attempts to access the system, the network issues ita random challenge RAND.
+The MS computes a response SRES to RAND using a one-way function A3 under control of a subscriber authentication key Ki.
+The key Ki is unique to the subscriber, and is shared only by the subscriber andan authentication centre that serves the subscriber's home network.
 The value SRES computed by the MS is signaled to the network, where it is compared with a precomputed value.
 If the two values of SRES agree, the mobile subscriber has been authenticated, and the call is allowed to proceed.
 If the values are different, then access is denied.

-The same mechanism is also used to establish a cipher key $K_c$ for encrypting user and signaling data on the radio path.
-The key is computed by the MS using a one-way function A8, again under control of the subscriber authentication key $K_i$ , and is precomputed for the network by the authentication centre that serves the subscriber's home network.
-Thus at the end of a successful authentication exchange, both parties possess a fresh cipher key $K_c$ .
+The same mechanism is also used to establish a cipher key K, for encrypting user and signaling data on the radio path.
+The key is computed by the MS using a one-way function A8, again under control of the subscriber authentication key Ki, and is precomputed for the network by the authentication centre that serves the subscriber's home network.
+Thus at the end of a successful authentication exchange, both parties possess a fresh cipher key K;

-The pre-computed triples (RAND, SRES, $K_c$ ), held by the fixed networks for a particular subscriber, and is passed from the home network's authentication centre to visited networks upon demand.
+The pre-computed triples (RAND, SRES, Kc), held by the fixed networks for a particular subscriber, and is passed from the home network's authentication centre to visited networks upon demand.
 The challenges are used just once.
 Thus the authentication centre never sends the same triple to two distinct networks, and a network never re-uses a challenge.

-In practice the two functions A3 and A8 are combined into a single algorithm, called A38, which is used to simultaneously compute SRES and $K_c$ from RAND and $K_i$ .
-In this project this combined algorithm is referred to as the authentication algorithm.
-The protocol described above makes it quite clear that this algorithm need only be available to an authentication centre and the mobile subscribers that that authentication centre serves.
-In particular, there is no need for a common GSM authentication algorithm and different networks may use different algorithms.
-(The algorithms do, however, need to have the same input and output parameters; in particular, the length of $K_c$ is determined by the GSM cipher algorithm).
-Nevertheless it is desirable that there is a GSM standard authentication algorithm, which may be used by all networks, which do not wish to develop a proprietary algorithm.
+in practice the two functions A3 and A8 are combined into a single algorithm, called A38, which is used to simultaneously compute SRES and K, from RAND and Ki. in this project this combined algorithm is referred to as the authentication algorithm.
+The protocol described above makes it quite clear that this algorithm need only be available to an authentication centre and the mobile subscribers that that authentication centre serves. in particular, there is no need for a common GSM authentication algorithm and different networks may use different algorithms.
+(The algorithms do, however, need to have the same input and output parameters; in particular, the length of K, is determined by the GSM cipher algorithm).
+Nevertheless it is desirable that there is a GSM standard authentication algorithm.
 The operators may free to design their A3 algorithm.